Vice published altered photos showing Cambodian genocide victims smiling. It unleashed an uproar.

 “There is no celebration from these traumas,” the statement added.

-In an interview with Cambodian newspaper Khmer Times, Neth Pheaktra, the spokesman for the United Nations-backed Khmer Rouge Tribunal, officially called Extraordinary Chambers in the Courts of Cambodia, deemed the altered images as “immoral" and an “insult” to the memory of the victims, and called for a public apology.
+In an interview with Cambodian newspaper Khmer Times, Neth Pheaktra, the spokesman for the United Nations-backed Khmer Rouge tribunal, officially called the Extraordinary Chambers in the Courts of Cambodia, deemed the altered images “immoral” and an “insult” to the memory of the victims, and called for a public apology.

-Pheaktra emphasized that crimes against humanity and war crimes were committed at the Tuol Sleng Prison, now turned into a museum, and that therefore “it is not possible to take the tragedy of the victims and their families as a joke and alter the images from the real story.”
+Pheaktra emphasized that crimes against humanity and war crimes were committed at the Tuol Sleng prison, now turned into a museum, and that therefore “it is not possible to take the tragedy of the victims and their families as a joke and alter the images from the real story.”

-The Cambodian genocide was led by brutal dictator Pol Pot and the communist Khmer Rouge, who attempted to create a classless agrarian society and resulted in the death of at least 1.7 million people.
+The dictator Pol Pot and the communist Khmer Rouge attempted to create a classless agrarian society.
+At least 1.7 million people were executed or died of starvation, disease or overwork.

-Vice did not immediately respond for a request for further comment, nor did Loughrey.
+Vice did not immediately respond to a request for further comment, nor did Loughrey.

 In the original story, the artist expounded on his decision to digitally manipulate the victims’ facial expressions.